mobie/mobie.github.io/tutorials/mobie_collection_table.md

     - datasets that are part of the same view (i.e., same text in the table cell) will be shown together
 - `exclusive`:
     - `true`: when displaying the dataset all other currently displayed datasets will be removed
-    - `false`: when displaying the dataset it will be shown on top of already displayed datasets
+    - `false` (default): when displaying the dataset it will be shown on top of already displayed datasets
 - `group`: free text
     - creates a new drop-down in the MoBIE UI
     - useful to group data together
-- `labels_table`: path to a labels table; only valid in conjuction with `type`: `labels`
+- `labels_table`: path to a labels table
+    - only considerd in conjuction with `type`: `labels`
     - [example labels table](https://docs.google.com/spreadsheets/d/1xZ4Zfpg0RUwhPZVCUrX_whB0QGztLN_VVNLx89_rZs4/edit?gid=890359520#gid=890359520)
     - [supported labels table column naming schemes](https://github.com/mobie/mobie-viewer-fiji/tree/main/src/main/java/org/embl/mobie/lib/table/columns)
 - `contrast_limits`: `(min, max)`
     - e.g., `(10,240)` or `(1000, 38000)`
     - changes the initial display settings
 - `grid`: free text
-    - if non-empty all datasets with the same entry will be layed out into a 2-D grid
+    - if non-empty, all datasets with the same entry will be layed out into a 2-D grid
     - [example collection with a grid](https://docs.google.com/spreadsheets/d/1trSQFm_4Nc42C_Fum8N_ZzEmPuML6ACKVmLlc862Rp8/edit?usp=sharing)
 - `grid_position`: `(x,y)`
     - e.g., `(0,0)`, `(1,0)`, `(5,2)`